OswaldLabsOpenSource/help/docs/usage-guidelines/index.md

 Agastya can be enabled by clicking the accessibility menu icon that appears on the bottom-right corner of a webpage.
 After triggering the accessibility menu, please wait a moment for the accessibility menu to load in its entirety, because the plugin loads after you've clicked on it.

-Alternately, you can also press on the keyboard shortcut `F` + `J`, because these are signifier keys with identification ridges.
+Alternately, you can also press on the keyboard shortcut <kbd>F</kbd> + <kbd>J</kbd>, because these are signifier keys with identification ridges.

+## Screen reader access

+Agastya has been heavily tested on screen readers such as VoiceOver, TalkBack, and JAWS.
+When you open the plugin by either pressing <kbd>Enter</kbd> on the button or pressing <kbd>F</kbd> + <kbd>J</kbd>, you will head the audio feedback "Loading" to signify that the plugin has started loading.
+Once the plugin has successfully loaded, the focus will be shifted to inside the window and you can use tab navigation to turn features on and off.

+## Modes

+Agastya has several features to help you access information and get help, like dyslexia-friendly mode and read aloud.
+[Learn more about modes](/usage-guidelines/modes.html).

 ## Disclaimer